OxalisCommunity/oxalis-ng/doc/CEF-connectivity.md

 The cefsupportgw.cer can be exported from the truststore JKS.
 On Windows we recommend using Keystore Explorer for an easy export.

 <details>
-  <summary>More info regarding Oxalis-Standalone and CEF-Connectivity testing</summary>
+  <summary>More info regarding Oxalis-NG-Standalone and CEF-Connectivity testing</summary>

-Oxalis-Standalone is a commandline wrapper around Oxalis-Outbound that facilitate sending of PEPPOL messages.
+Oxalis-NG-Standalone is a commandline wrapper around Oxalis-Outbound that facilitate sending of Peppol messages.

 The base functionallity of Standalone is to send files that is in the form of a Standard Bussines Document (SBD).
 SBD files starts with a Standard Bussines Ducument Header (SBDH) that describes the message, sender, and reciever and some more.
 Standalone reads this information and uses it to perform the transmission.